mapado/rest-client-js-sdk/README.md

 const mapping = new Mapping('/v1');

 const productMetadata = new ClassMetadata(
-    'products', // key: mandatory, will be passed in your serializer 'my_products', // pathRoot: optional, the endpoint of your API: will be added to the mapping prefix ('/v1' here) SomeRepositoryClass, // repositoryClass: optional, See "Overriding repository" for more detail );
+  'products', // key: mandatory, will be passed in your serializer 'my_products', // pathRoot: optional, the endpoint of your API: will be added to the mapping prefix ('/v1' here) SomeRepositoryClass // repositoryClass: optional, See "Overriding repository" for more detail );

 const idAttr = new Attribute(
   '@id', // serializedKey: mandatory, the key returned from your API 'id', // attributeName: optional, the name in your entity, default to the `serializedKey` attribute 'string', // type: optional, default to `string` true // isIdentifier: optional, default to `false` );
 const name = new Attribute('name');
-productMetadata.setAttributeList([ idAttr, name ]);
+productMetadata.setAttributeList([idAttr, name]);
 productMetadata.setRelationList([
   new Relation(
     Relation.ONE_TO_MANY, // type: Relation.ONE_TO_MANY or Relation.MANY_TO_ONE
-      'categories', // targetMetadataKey: must match the first argument of `ClassMetadata` constructor of the target entity 'category_list', // serializedKey: the key returned from your API 'categoryList', // attributeName: optional, the name in your entity, default to the `serializedKey` attribute ),
+    'categories', // targetMetadataKey: must match the first argument of `ClassMetadata` constructor of the target entity 'category_list', // serializedKey: the key returned from your API 'categoryList' // attributeName: optional, the name in your entity, default to the `serializedKey` attribute ),
 ]);

 const categoryMetadata = new ClassMetadata('categories');
 categoryMetadata.setAttributeList([
-    new Attribute('id', 'id', 'string', true),
+  new Attribute('id', 'id', 'string', true), new Attribute('name'),
-    new Attribute('name'),
 ]);
 categoryMetadata.setRelationList([
   new Relation(Relation.MANY_TO_ONE, 'product', 'product'), ]);

-mapping.setMapping([
-    productMetadata,
-    categoryMetadata,
-]);
+mapping.setMapping([productMetadata, categoryMetadata]);
 ```

 ### Create the SDK